 Question: Explain the difference between “Free Cash Flow” and “Cash Flow from Operating activities”

 Answer: Free cash flow is the cash that a company generates from its normal business operations after subtracting any money spent on capital expenditures.
-Capital expenditures or CAPEX for short; are purchases of long-term fixed assets, such as property, plant, and equipment.
+Capital expenditures or short form of CAPEX for short are purchases of long-term fixed assets, such as property, plant, and equipment.

 On the other hand, operating cash flow is the cash that’s generated from normal business operations or activities; Operating cash flow shows whether a company generates enough positive cash flow to run its business and grow its operations.
 Here important features are:-

 - Operating cash flow measures cash generated by a company’s business operations.